folkertvanheusden/Dog/README.md

 The program also has a integrated text-interface.
 For that just run it and enter "tui".

-To build it for Linux:
+To build it for Linux (requires at least gcc 14 or clang 19):

 	cd app/src/linux-windows
 	mkdir build